 GoDaddy Pros and Cons

-- The GoDaddy website builder is super easy to use.
+- GoDaddy's website builder is super easy to use.
 No matter what your relationship to technology is, you can have a working website up in just a few minutes.

-- GoDaddy makes sure everything you create is mobile-friendly.
-You can even edit your own website on the go with GoDaddy’s mobile editor.
+- GoDaddy makes sure everything you create is responsive on a mobile device.
+You can even edit your own website on the go with GoDaddy's mobile editor.

 - Many GoDaddy plans offer powerful marketing tools and social media strategies.
 And, depending on your plan.
 GoDaddy allows you to connect several social media platforms to your site, making reaching new customers a breeze.